My 13-year-old son, Yosef, is Black. I’m white. Most times, we’re too busy to take notice of the difference.

 I don’t think I’m alone and you don’t have to be raising a child of another race to struggle with such a heavy, divisive topic.

 But people like me tend to take the easy way out when race matters arise.
 It is far too easy to point to one’s African-American friends and claim, by virtue of having dinner together twice a year, to feel connected.
 Just as hollow is the idea that my son could spend a few hours with a black man to make him feel at ease reasoning through his own brushes with race.
 Easiest of all, though, is calling others racist without acknowledging the biases each of us have learned and maintain – those we often gift to our kids.

-The conversations I’m having with my son tell me the racial divide in America is growing.
+The conversations about racism I’m having with my son tell me the divide in America is growing.
 The only way to scale the widening chasm is to do what Yosef and I are forced to do in my living room while watching the news: confront our own racial biases, uncertainties and fears head-on and absent fear of immediate judgement.